21st Congress,

 Industry produces commodities, and frugality accumulates capital; but its real value does not depend upon its money value.

 Where exchangeable merchandise abounds, gold and silver will be comparatively abundant.
 Hence, countries, rich in productions, will always have more money circulating than nations which produce fewer commodities.
 The possession of a large amount of money is the eftect, but not the cause of wealth: yet a greater abundance of gold or silver, in rich States, being very visible, it has erroneously been viewed as the cause producing greater wealth; and various projects have been frequently suggested, or adopted, to bring into particular countries more than the natural supply of money, or to manufacture it from other materials than gold or silver.
-Distinguished statesmen have occasionally countenanced these suggestions, and the value which has been attached to a large supply of the precious metals has been evinced by inflicting severe penalties upon the exporters of gold or silver; in exhibiting indignation against, or questioning the patriotism of such traders as ship away money where its exportation was permitted, by a great solicitude to encourage intercourse with those countries which possess or distribute the produce of the mines; and in denying or questioning the advantage of trading with any nation which required gold or silver in exchange for its merchandise.
+Distinguished statesmen have occasionally countenanced these suggestions, and the value which has been attached to a large supply of the precious metals has been evinced by inflicting severe penalties upon the exporters of gold or silver; in exhibiting indignation against, or questioning the patriotism of such traders as ship away money where its exportation was permitted; by a great solicitude to encourage intercourse with those countries which possess or distribute the produce of the mines; and in denying or questioning the advantage of trading with any nation which required gold or silver in exchange for its merchandise.
 It has been exhibited in an anxious desire to have the standard of value regulated in both metals, lest the utility of either might be diminished on becoming a commodity, or under the apprehension that the rejection of either gold or silver as a legal tender would contract the field of supply, or inflict the evils of a scanty circulation.

 The committee are of opinion, that wealth consists in an abundance of necessaries, conveniencies, and luxuries; that lands, minerals, labor-saving machines, useful commodities, &c. &c. are constituent parts of national wealth; and that its amount depends upon the skill and industry of its inhabitants.